jasonknight/gopress/docs.md

 ```go
 func (o *Term) FindByName(_findByName string) ([]*Term, error)
 ```
-FindByName searchs against the primary key name and will return []*Term,error This method is a programatically generated finder for Term
+FindByName searchs against the database table field name and will return []*Term,error This method is a programatically generated finder for Term

 ```go